 Full time

-Summary £46,000 - £62,000 per annum 30-35 days' holiday (pro rata) 10% in-store discount Pension scheme Everyone who works at Lidl brings something unique to the table - but we also have a whole lot in common.
-We're confident, inspiring and always ready to get hands-on.
+Summary £14.95 - £15.45per hour 25-35 hour contract shifts 30-35 days holiday (pro rata) 10% in-store discount Enhanced family leave Everyone who works at Lidl brings something unique to the table - but we also have a whole lot in common.
+We're reliable, organised and ready to go far.
 Just like you.
-As a Lidl Store Manager, you're ready to embrace our unique culture and play a key part in building our global business.
-From taking ownership of your store and keeping customers happy to developing and inspiring your team, you'll lead from the front and guide us toward success.
-You'll find plenty of challenges and with them, the thrill of seeing your hard work pay off; hitting targets, solving problems and championing your team to reach their full potential.
-In return, we'll give you a competitive salary based on equal opportunity and pay structures, as well as a generous benefits package designed to support your well-being and life outside of Lidl.
+As a Retail Shift Manager at Lidl, you'll help us maintain our high standards day after day.
+From motivating your team to taking responsibility for the shop floor, you'll keep our store running like clockwork, thriving in a fast-paced and challenging environment.
+You'll also reap the rewards of your hard work, enjoying the responsibility to prove yourself as a leader and find your footing for future success.
+In return, we'll give you a competitive hourly pay rate based on equal opportunity and pay structures, plus an extra £2.00 per hour for work during bank holidays and £3.50 per hour for night shifts, as well as a generous benefits package designed to support your well-being and life outside of Lidl.
 We're proud to be supportive teams with big ambitions too, so there'll be plenty of ways for you to progress.
 With the right training, we'll help you thrive in your role and champion you to succeed in your career here.
-What you'll do Motivate and support your team, learning from our Company Values Confidently create an environment where every colleague can achieve their best work Be responsible for managing and improving the day-to-day operations and performance of your store's KPIs Optimise processes and solving problems to keep your store running like clockwork and your team focused on their tasks Make sure that excellent Customer Service is given to everyone who shops with us What you'll need Experience leading and developing a team in an exciting, fast-paced environment Excellent time-management, delegation, and problem-solving skills A pride in offering unmatched support to your customers and your team through every shift Strong communication skills to tackle even the trickiest conversations The confidence to monitor, manage and improve your store's key performance indicators What you'll receive 30-35 days holiday (pro rata) A fully expensed company car or car allowance 10% in-store discount Contributory pension scheme Enhanced family leave Plus, more of the perks you deserve We value diversity, equity, and inclusion, welcoming applicants from all backgrounds.
+What you'll do Motivate and support your team, learning from our Leadership and Company Principles Swiftly solve problems and delegate tasks Create an environment where your colleagues can succeed alongside you Manage operations within your Store and colleagues in the absence of the Store Manager and Deputy Store Manager Handle freshness, cash processes, inventory and stock management to make sure shifts run smoothly Give our customers the very best experience every time they visit your store What you'll need Experience leading a team to achieve targets in a bustling, fast-paced environment The ability to effectively delegate tasks and motivate your team Patience and a friendly manner with the ability to keep calm in any situation Passion to thrive as a key part of the Store Team A proactive and encouraging approach to help your colleagues develop themselves and store operations What you'll receive 30-35 days holiday (pro rata) 10% in-store discount Enhanced family leave Pension scheme Long service awards Plus, more of the perks you deserve We value diversity, equity, and inclusion, welcoming applicants from all backgrounds.
 Join us to celebrate individuality and grow in a fair, respectful, and inclusive environment.
 If you're ready to get stuck in, want to get more out of your career and make a real difference, find your place at Lidl and apply now.
 Please note your employment is conditional upon the Company's receipt of satisfactory references and if requested by the Company, a satisfactory Disclosure and Barring Service check.

 Full time